 for full license.

-There are packages of PG'OCaml available for some Linux distributions, for OPAM, and for GODI.
+There are packages of PG'OCaml available in OPAM and in the repositories of some Linux distributions.
 This is the easiest way of installing the library.
 Check the following list for your distro: (please let us know of others)

-If there are no binary packages available for your distro or you prefer to compile it yourself anyway, note that PG'OCaml has the following requirements: (all dependencies are available on Debian/Fedora/GODI)
+If there are no binary packages available for your distro or you prefer to compile it yourself anyway, note that PG'OCaml has the following requirements: (all dependencies are available on the major distros)

 The build system uses OASIS.